CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 #### Result

-As this example is performing a [case-sensitive, culture-insensitive][Ordinal] comparison of text, `"The quick brown fox jumps over the lazy dog"` only contains the text `"The"` once; `"the"` has a different case so does not match.
+As this example is performing a [case-sensitive, culture-insensitive][Ordinal] comparison of text, `"The quick brown fox jumps over the lazy dog."` only contains the text `"The"` once; `"the"` has a different case so does not match.
 Therefore, the variable `($)Matches` will be set to the following:

 ```json
 [